 - Gently clean the cashews under cold water and cover them with filtered water overnight.
 They will expand so make sure they are completely submerged.

 - Once they have soaked, drain the water.
 At this point the cashews will be soft.

-- Put the nuts in your blender along with 2 cups of water, a pinch of salt and also the dates and vanilla (if using) and blend at high speed for a few minutes (until it looks smooth).
+- Put the nuts in your blender along with 2 cups of water, a pinch of salt and also the dates/vanilla/cinnamon (if using) and blend at high speed for a few minutes (until it looks smooth).

-- Store the mylk in a sealed bottle in the fridge, it will keep for 3-4 days.
+- Store the mylk in a sealed bottle in the fridge, it will keep for up to a week.